MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 $ astro upgrade
 ```

-Running that command should output your current version and confirm your upgrade versionm, as seen below:
+Running that command should output your current version and confirm your upgrade version, as seen below:

 ```
 $ astro upgrade